 The Idle Idols also played at The Windsor Castle, Parnell, with The Enemy, and The Gluepot with Mi-Sex, as well as gigs at Disco D’Ora in Newton Rd, The State Theatre in Symonds Street, the Classic Cinema, and the HQ Rock Café in Upper Queen Street.

-As the original punk scene slowly dissipated at the end of 1978 so did The Idle Idols, with Paul Gibbs eventually moving to the UK and Sandra Jones, Leonie Batchelor and Jamie Jetson to Sydney (Jones and Jetson then also moved to the UK although both are now in New Zealand).
+As the original punk scene slowly dissipated at the end of 1978 so did The Idle Idols, with Paul Gibbs eventually moving to the UK and Sandra Jones, Leonie Batchelor and Jamie Jetson to Sydney (Jones and Jetson then also moved to the UK although both returned to New Zealand).

 Jamie Jetson - guitar